cratorrex/this_is_amusing/README.md

 ## Resources
 The `manual`

+Minimal AI usage that helps to figure out what snippets of my code was giving errors.

 ## Overview of Deliverables
 ### Part 1 and 2 - Functions from `libc` and Additional Functions